Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 > Only follow the steps in this section if they apply to your case.
 >

-If the primary disk is replaced while it contains EFI system partitions that have not been synchronised after major system updates that have modified GRUB, booting from one of the secondary disks with an obsolete ESP may fail.
+If the primary disk is replaced while it contains EFI system partitions that have not been synchronised after major system updates that have modified the GRUB, booting from one of the secondary disks with an obsolete ESP may fail.

-In this case, along with rebuilding the RAID and recreating the EFI system partition in rescue mode, you must also reinstall GRUB on the new partition.
+In this case, along with rebuilding the RAID and recreating the EFI system partition in rescue mode, you must also reinstall GRUB on it.

 Once the ESP has been created (as explained above) and the system recognises both partitions, still in the `choot` environment, create the /boot/efi folder to mount the new EFI system partition **nvme0n1p1**: